OrionProgrammer/FourSquare-.Net-Core-API/README.md

   Note: There is an image request limit for a free FourSquare account.
 Limited to 50 images per day.
 So if you do 3 tests of 15 landmarks for a given city, then your limit will be reached.
 7. Make sure to do a clean and build
 8. Open a new command terminal in Visual studio
-9. Make sure your path is 'D:\Projects\Net Core Projects\FourSquare API .Net Core 3.1\WebAPI>'.
+9. Make sure your path is pointing to the WebApi project.
 If you not already in WebApi, then type 'cd WebApi'
 10. Type 'dotnet run' to host the api

 # End Points